Last Updated: October 11, 2022

 A single zone wine refrigerator only has one compartment and one temperature control, so all the wine bottles are kept at the same temperature.

-Meanwhile, a dual-zone model has two compartments with its own temperature control, so different wines can be stored at different temperatures.
+Meanwhile, a dual-zone model has two compartments with their own temperature control, so different wines can be stored at different temperatures.

 So, what's the purpose of a dual-zone unit?